nafergo/pav-base/_posts/2019-01-18-OpenStreetMaps.md

 ---
-date: 2017-01-16
+date: 2019-01-18
-title: Expired credit card
+title: OpenStreetMaps
 categories:
-  - fotografia
+  - web-mapping
-description: What to do when your credit card expires
+description: Jekyll template for digital agencies
 type: Document
 ---
 Jekyll is a simple, blog-aware, static site generator.
 It takes a template directory containing raw text files in various formats, runs it through a converter (like Markdown) and our Liquid renderer, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.